Things to do in Leticia Amazon Colombia

 Photo by Jaime Gonzalez, Leticia Central Park

-Visiting local markets is always a great experience in Colombia and more so in Leticia where you will encounter quirky and delicious Amazon fruits you’ve never seen or heard of before.
+Visiting local markets is always a great experience in Colombia and more so in Leticia where you will encounter quirky and delicious Amazon fruits you may never have seen or heard of before (such as Açaí, Cupuaçu and Camu-Camu).
 On Mondays, vendors from indigenous communities come to town to sell their products.

 You can find cheap lunch menus on the upper floor of the market.
 Look for traditional Amazon dishes, like Pirarucu, Piranha, Tacacho or Casabe, a sort of pizza made of tapioca or yuca.
 The adventurous may try Mojojoy, grilled or fried jungle worms.